felipealbrecht/DeepBlue-Manual/02-data-types/02-09-projects.md

 ['okay', [['p1', 'ENCODE'], ['p2', 'Blueprint Epigenetics']]]
 ```

-Similar projects names can be found using [list_similar_projects](http://deepblue.mpi-inf.mpg.de/api.html#api-list_similar_projects)
+Similar project names can be found using [list_similar_projects](http://deepblue.mpi-inf.mpg.de/api.html#api-list_similar_projects).

 The command [add_project](http://deepblue.mpi-inf.mpg.de/api.html#api-add_project) is used to add a new project to the database.
-Note that not all users have permissions to insert new projects.
+Note that not all users have permission to insert new projects.